PeterMengQiWu/FloodIt/README.md

-# Java-Programming-Assignment
+# FloodIt
-Welcome to my project.
+Welcome to my FloodIt game project.

 A simple FloodIt game designed with Model-View-Controller approach.